Istanbul Metro: Stations

-The Istanbul Metro system has a total of 133 stations in operation with 83 more under construction.
+The Istanbul Metro system has a total of 159 stations in operation with 35 more under construction.
 Since the majority of the system is underground, stations are generally accessed going down from street level.
-At every entrance to the metro is a post with the Istanbul metro "M" logo and the station name underneath it.
-The M11 line has "U" logo next to its own entrances.
+At every station entrance there is a post with the Istanbul metro "M" logo and the station name underneath it except for the M11 line which has the "U" logo next to its own entrances.
 Entrances are usually built into sidewalks along a street, although many stations of newer lines have their entrances from street level on small plazas.

+Like Moscow Metro, the majority of the stations of the Istanbul Metro are generally deep level due to the city's hilly geography.

-Out of the 133 operating stations of the Istanbul Metro:
+Out of the 159 operating stations of the Istanbul Metro: